Severe Scoliosis Definition

 Breathing and Heart Problems

 With untreated scoliosis, the curvature of the spine keeps increasing.
-And therefore, this causes a restriction in the rib cage which ultimately restricts lung capacity and expansion.
+Therefore, this causes a restriction in the rib cage which ultimately restricts lung capacity and expansion.
 This presents severe shortness of breath and can lead to heart problems as well.

 Musculoskeletal Problems